peisistratus/Path/content/Path/2 Bedrock/Movement.md

 Or, what are your natural resistances?

 If you’re worried about discomfort and injury there are plenty of options tailored to your current activity and skill level.
 If you’re worried about wasting time, imagine in detail the long-term benefits (energy, improved mood, better health) small consistent steps can lead to big results.
 If you’re worried about the social aspects, start a home gym or find small friendly beginner groups where everyone is learning.
 If you’re worried about purposeless movements, remember that your body moves in many different ways.
 A squat isn’t just moving up and down it’s strengthening the entire lower body and core to aid in sitting, standing, or picking things up.
 If you don’t have enough time… If you don’t know what to do… If the things you’ve tried felt bad…
+Some people (vanishingly few) are incapable of enjoying exercise but it’s about seeing and feeling the progress that reaffirms the goals.
+Circling back to [[Struggle]] I think the more you push in this direction the more you’ll raise the tide that lifts all boats.

 We might have found our Why or we might have examined our resistances.
 Now, how do we get there?

-1. We just completed prepare your mind
-2. We’re going to figure out where were at and our goals

-4. Go through common options
-5. Pick a plan

-I think Sam Sager’s approach is

-Prep

-We’re going to focus on strength, endurance, and range of motion.
-Put another way anarobic, aerobic, and form.
-Strength through weight training, endurance through cardio, and hammering in the effectiveness of proper form.
-It’s difficult to prescribe a one size fits all routine for people so as in the common theme of this book I’ll do my best to describe how you can determine what is best for you.
-The other two salients are key here, sleep and [[Nutrition]] can make or break your exercise progress.
-Aim to sleep well and eat well.
-Thankfully these things generally tend to help each other - exercising well helps sleeping well.
-Eating well helps exercising well.
-Sleeping well makes it easier to focus on eating and exercising well.
+Next, understand where you’re at.
+This includes somatotype, skeletal formation, muscle length, and fat distribution are genetic traits that are more or less visible and therefore ascertainable to a high degree of accuracy.
+However, muscle fiber density and neurological efficiency—two inherited features that play a role in determining ultimate potential—are invisible.

-First, determine your goals.
+Then, determine your goals.
 Losing weight, gaining muscle, or pursuing peak fitness.
 My personal goal is that this bag of meat that I’m stuck in should be able to do whatever I want whenever I want.
 Need to lift 300lbs?
 Great, go do it.
 Need to run a marathon?
 Lace up the shoes.
 Need to skip two meals, get a workout in, and do a mentally demanding task?
 It’ll suck, but gut it out.
-Circling back to struggle I think the more you push in this direction the more you’ll raise the tide that lifts all boats.

-Second, prepare your mind.
-You might think exercise sucks.
-That it is punishment.
-Some people (vanishingly few) are incapable of enjoying exercise but it’s about seeing and feeling the progress that reaffirms the goals.

-Third, understand where you’re at.
-This includes somatotype, skeletal formation, muscle length, and fat distribution are genetic traits that are more or less visible and therefore ascertainable to a high degree of accuracy.
-However, muscle fiber density and neurological efficiency—two inherited features that play a role in determining ultimate potential—are invisible.

-What does your exercise journey look like?
+What does your movement journey look like?

+  **Strength**

+- _Foundation_: bodyweight basics (push-ups, squats, planks).

+- _Intermediate_: loaded carries, progressive barbell lifts.

+- _Mastery_: Olympic lifts, neuromuscular power training.

+**Endurance**

+- _Foundation_: walking, light cycling, casual hikes.

+- _Intermediate_: steady-state Zone 2, structured runs/swims.

+- _Mastery_: HIIT, sprints, endurance sport periodization.

+**Form**

+- _Foundation_: daily mobility routine, basic stretches.

+- _Intermediate_: dynamic mobility, functional movement drills.

+- _Mastery_: advanced patterns (animal flow, gymnastics, martial arts).

 Something is better than nothing